SP fields Vinay Tiwari as candidate for Gola Gokarnnath bye-election | Politics

 According to party leaders, Giri (65) was travelling to Lucknow in his car when he felt uneasy and was taken to a hospital in Sidhauli where he died.

-Giri was elected from the Hyderabad assembly constituency in Lakhimpur Kheri district on the Samajwadi Party (SP) ticket in 1996, 2022 and 2007.
-Then in 2017 and 2022, he was elected from the Gola Gokarnnath constituency on the Bharatiya Janata Party (BJP) ticket.
+Giri was elected from the Hyderabad assembly constituency in Lakhimpur Kheri district on the Samajwadi Party ticket in 1996, 2022 and 2007.
+Then in 2017 and 2022, he was elected from the Gola Gokarnnath constituency on the BJP ticket.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)